instadeepai/InstaNovo/README.md

 ![Graphical Abstract](./graphical_abstract.jpeg)

-Developed by: InstaDeep, Department of Biotechnology and Biomedicine - Technical University of Denmark
+Developed by: InstaDeep and the Department of Biotechnology and Biomedicine - Technical University of Denmark

 ## Usage

 ### Installation

-To use InstaNovo, we need to install the module via `pip`.
-First clone the repository, navigate to the relevant folder and run the following command:
+To use InstaNovo, we need to install the module via `pip`:

 ```bash
 pip install instanovo
 ```

+Note: InstaNovo is built for Python >= 3.8

 ### Training